-- Data gathering and analysis drive your marketing decisions, but you should still delegate the heavy job to the machine.
+- Data gathering and analysis drive your marketing decisions, and you should still delegate the heavy job to the machine.
 Don’t tinker with the computation procedure any more than is absolutely essential (for example: new promotions, out of stock products, etc.)

 5. What should be considered while launching a personalized promotion?

 The most fundamental kind of promotional personalization uses your incentives just to target clients who have predetermined qualities to becoming a customer, such as location, purchase history, or gender.
 You may generate one-time-use coupons that can only be redeemed by consumers who match certain requirements.

 Coupons are a fantastic material for personalization since you can determine redemption conditions that set restrictions.
 The sole constraint in promotion rule concepts, is the capacity of your coupon system.
 You may, for example, define product-specific limitations, customer segmentation, budget-based rules, limits depending on the price of products in a cart, rules specifying needed order history, and so on.